Special Event Permit Introduction

 Upon receipt of an application, event organizers will be invited to an Event Committee meeting where applications are reviewed by all affected City departments and/or public agencies (e.g. Police, Fire, Parks and Recreation, etc.).
 Throughout the review process event organizers will be notified if their special event requires any additional information and/or documentation such as secondary permits, licenses, or certificates of insurance.
 These items must be received prior to Special Event Permit issuance.
 Due to the frequently changing components of special events, Special Event Permits are typically issued only a few days in advance of the event.

 It is the City's goal to assist event organizers in planning safe and successful events which minimally impact neighboring communities.
-Please contact the Parks and Recreation Department (904-310-3360) during normal business hours with any Special Event Permit questions.
+Please contact Alisha Brown at the Parks and Recreation Department (904-310-3366) during normal business hours with any Special Event Permit questions.